 |ESL 302 - Advanced English 2|| ||E10 - TOEFL/IELTS Preparation|

 |ESL 303 - Advanced English 3|| ||E11 - Essay Writing|

 |ESL 304 - Advanced English 4|| ||E12 - Focus on Grammar|

 Please note that the visa application fee is separate from I-901 fee.
 For the visa application fee, please consult with the American embassy/consulate.

 - Send the completed application and admission fee in the amount of $250 to E.C.I.
-You can send it via e-mail: email@example.com or by fax (fax for both campuses: 405-810-8714.
-You can also mail the application to E.C.I .:
+You can send the application via e-mail: email@example.com If you opt to send it by regular mail, then use the address of the main campus:

 - Along with the application, send your transcript from the academic institution you are currently completed or have completed.
 The last two pages of the Admission Application are the Recommendation Questionnaires (one academic and one personal recommendation).
 It is important that they are completed so the Admission Application can be taken into consideration for student acceptance. ( You can include 2 recommendation letters to cover for the last 2 pages of the admission application).